-Opinions expressed throughout this site are not necessarily those of the National Association of Healthcare Revenue Integrity (NAHRI).
+Opinions expressed throughout this site are not necessarily those of the National Association of Healthcare Revenue Integrity (NAHRI) a division of HCPro LLC ("NAHRI").
 Mention of products and services does not constitute endorsement.
 Advice given is general, and users should consult professional counsel for specific legal, ethical, or clinical questions

 We do not intend to give legal advice, nor do we allege any legal expertise.
 Instead, we offer observations of legal-related areas so that users will be mindful of the need to consult attorneys who are experts in these matters.
 Note that many legal issues are based upon state—not federal—laws and are relatively esoteric.
 Users must be sure to consult attorneys who are familiar with the health laws of their states.

 Throughout the site, we mention organizations, products, and services that might interest users.
 This does not signify our endorsement of them.
 The fact that a certain organization, product, or service is not listed on our site simply means that we are not aware of its existence.
 Please let us know of any missing products or services by emailing us.

 The Joint Commission and Other Accreditors

 The Joint Commission is one of the preeminent organizations in healthcare quality, of which credentialing and privileging are important elements.
 One must be familiar with The Joint Commission's standards and policies to fully understand and be effective in the credentialing and privileging of healthcare professionals.

 An important point: We do not represent The Joint Commission or any other accreditor.
 Statements such as "The Joint Commission requires" are based on careful readings of The Joint Commissions standards, exposure to The Joint Commission's surveyor training, and frequent observation of The Joint Commission survey teams at work.
 We attempt to provide users with the best predictions and interpretations of current Joint Commission requirements, but caution users that advice given is general, and users should consult professional counsel for specific instruction.